waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 IMPORTANT: This is a work in progress, may also have inaccurate information.

 OpenStreetMap (OSM) data is the subject in this file.
-Books have been written about this subject; but my aim here is give you enough information so you know what file to get and where to get that from.
+Books have been written about this subject; but my aim here is to give you enough information so you know what file to get and where to get that from.

 OSM data has three basic element, they are:
  - node: defines one point on a map.